oyama/pico-midi-looper-ble/README.md

 ## How It Works

-You build up your loop by switching between two tracks and entering notes step by step.
+You build up your loop by switching between four tracks and entering notes step by step.
 Once powered on, the looper is ready to use.
 All interaction is handled via a single button.
 The length of your press determines the action.